damienmckenna/metatag/README.txt

 Troubleshooting / Known Issues
 ------------------------------------------------------------------------------
+* Image fields do not output very easily in meta tags, e.g. for og:image, without use of the Imagecache Token module (see below).
+This also provides a way of using an image style to resize the original images first, rather than requiring visitors download multi-megabyte original images.
 * When using custom page template files, e.g., page--front.tpl.php, it is important to ensure that the following code is present in the template file:
     <?php render($page['content']); ?>